youssefsiam38/supabase/examples/realtime/nextjs-authorization-demo/README.md

 In this scenario both users are able to access it:
-![Both users were able to connect](./chat_success.png) And here one of the user does not have access because their RLS rules made the user be denied access
+![Both users were able to connect](./chat_success.png) And here one of the user does not have access because their RLS Policies made the user be denied access
 ![Both users were able to connect](./chat_unauthorized.png)

 ## Schema